jshannon87/Stock-Exchange/README.md

 Run the SuperSimpleStockExchange.bat file located in the StockExchange folder to start the application.

-The program meets the requirements specified in the file "Super Simple Stocks Sept 15.pdf"
+The program meets the requirements specified in the file "New Super Simple Stocks Sept 15.pdf"

 The assumptions made when writing this application were: